FF:RLB510 Neopaganism - Course Information

 - Teaching methods

-- The course consists of lectures and discussions in classes.
+- The course consists of lectures.
 Part of home preparation is reading of the provided literature, some of which requires elaboration and timely submission of a position paper.

 - Assessment methods